UditShukla14/mail-agent-backend/README.md

 3. Update user ID references from appUserId to worxstreamUserId
 4. Remove any local JWT handling
 5. Update OAuth callback URLs to work with the new flow

+## Focus Feature

+The Focus feature allows users to track ongoing conversations and important topics by creating virtual folders for specific subjects or email addresses.

+### How It Works

+1. **Subject Focus**: Users can mark any email subject as "focused" to track all emails with similar subjects
+2. **Email Focus**: Users can focus on specific email addresses to track all communication with that person/entity
+3. **Automatic Assignment**: New emails are automatically assigned to focus folders if they match the criteria
+4. **Real-time Updates**: Focus folders are updated in real-time as new emails arrive

+### Focus Item Types

+- **Subject Focus**: Matches emails with similar subjects (case-insensitive, partial matching)
+- **Email Focus**: Matches emails where the address appears in from/to/cc/bcc fields

+### Benefits

+- **Conversation Tracking**: Keep all related emails in one virtual folder
+- **Priority Management**: Focus on important topics or people
+- **Organization**: Automatically organize emails without manual sorting
+- **Performance**: Efficient querying with database indexes

+### Technical Implementation

+- **Caching**: Focus items are cached for performance (5-minute expiry)
+- **Automatic Assignment**: New emails are checked against focus criteria during save
+- **Database Indexing**: Optimized queries for focus folder operations
+- **Real-time Updates**: Focus item activity is updated when new emails arrive

 ## Security